goobta/Ergodox-EZ-Setup/README.md

 because of how docker caches, than it is to publish a new image for every release of `qmk`.

 ## Current Layout
-Please refer to my [keymap](https://github.com/agupta231/Ergodox-EZ-Setup/blob/master/keymap.pdf) to see what the current layout of the keyboard is.
+Please checkout the comments in `keymap.c` to see what the current layout of the keyboard is.
 To see the different revisions of the layout, please see the releases section.

 ## Keystroke Heatmap
 TODO